osrf/gazebo_tutorials/gazebojs_models/tutorial.md

 ## Materials

 You can access the materials using Gazebojs.
-This shows you how to do it in a node console session.
+This section shows you how to do it in a node console session.
 Start the interactive console:

 ~~~
 node